tc3149/tc3149/README.md

 * Interned at Optus for Cyber Security
 * Worked at an early stage startup called Qwokka.io doing Full-stack Development
 * Created a media startup MVP and pitch for Startmate
+* IT Director for 2 Societies at UNSW (I4C and RealSoc)